ghiscoding/slickgrid-universal/packages/excel-export/README.md

 You can also use nearly all Excel-Builder-Vanilla options, see their [Excel-Builder-Vanilla - Documentation](https://ghiscoding.gitbook.io/excel-builder-vanilla/) and also take a look at Slickgrid-Universal [Excel Export - Documentation](https://ghiscoding.gitbook.io/slickgrid-universal/grid-functionalities/export-to-excel) on how to use both.

 ### Usage
-In order to use the Service, you will need to register it in your grid options via the `registerExternalResources` as shown below.
+In order to use the Service, you will need to register it in your grid options via the `externalResources` as shown below.

 ##### ViewModel
 ```ts